 Getting through the first year of marriage can be tough for a few, especially since love is not the only thing that binds a couple together.

-“When you live with a person, like really live with a person after being married, you notice the little things you have not before.
+“When you live with a person, like really live with a person after being married, you notice the little things that you never did before.
 Morning breath does not seem so sexy.
 Her cooking is most often unsavory.
 And don’t even get me started on hair stuck in the shower drain.
 I mean how does one even have hair left after losing so much?
 So, after I brought these things up in the middle of a fight, there was furious upheaval at my house.”

 1. Love will not get you through everything